KarthikSArkasali/Google-Cloud-Cybersecurity-Certificate-Capstone-Project/README.md

 # Respond and Recover from a data breach

+**Project Overview**

+  In this capstone project, I’ve tackled a cloud security challenge that involves securing Google Cloud infrastructure, implementing threat detection, and applying industry best practices.
+The project involves hands-on tasks such as securing virtual machines, configuring firewalls, implementing IAM policies, and setting up monitoring and logging for proactive security measures.

+  The goal of this project is not only to showcase my technical skills but also to demonstrate my ability to apply cloud security principles to real-world cloud environments.
+By successfully completing this project, I can highlight my readiness for cybersecurity roles and present a well-rounded portfolio during job interviews.

+**Key Skills Demonstrated**

+  * **Google Cloud Security Fundamentals:** Understanding of Google Cloud security architecture and services such as IAM, Cloud Security Command Center, and VPC Security.
+  * **Threat Detection & Response:** Implementing security monitoring, logging, and alerting systems to detect and respond to security incidents.
+  * **Cloud Infrastructure Security:** Securing cloud-based resources, including virtual machines, storage, and network configurations.
+  * **Best Practices:** Applying industry-standard security practices to ensure a secure cloud environment.

+**Why This Project Matters**

+  This capstone project is a great way to showcase what I have learned from the Google Cloud Cybersecurity Certificate and to provide tangible evidence of my cloud security expertise.
+It's a practical demonstration of my ability to secure cloud environments and make informed decisions to protect organizations' digital assets.

+  Completing this project is a proud milestone in my cloud security journey and serves as a competitive advantage in the job market.
+It is a crucial step in my goal to enter the cybersecurity field and contribute to building secure, scalable cloud solutions.

+**Project Components**

+  * **Infrastructure Setup:** Configured Google Cloud services, set up network security, and implemented robust access controls.
+  * **Monitoring & Logging:** Enabled real-time monitoring and logging to detect and investigate potential threats.
+  * **Incident Response:** Developed processes to handle security incidents, ensuring rapid detection and mitigation.

    **Activity overview**

      This lab is part of the capstone project.
 In this lab, you’ll apply your knowledge of cloud cybersecurity to identify and remediate vulnerabilities.